Meeting of Code Administration Managers and Practitioners for 2024

 Mr. Yasushi Ohira, Advertising Guidance Officer, Monitoring and Guidance and Narcotics Control Division, Pharmaceutical Affairs Bureau, Ministry of Health, Labour and Welfare

 After explaining the background and overview of the "Surveillance Project on Sales Information Provision Activities of Ethical Drugs," Dr. Ohira gave an overview of the results of the "FY2023 Report on the Surveillance Project on Sales Information Provision Activities," saying, "Although the overall picture cannot be estimated from this project, even though new-type coronavirus infection was moved to Class 5 infection and sales information provision activities became more active, there was no significant increase in inappropriate cases.
-However, the number of inappropriate cases did not increase significantly even after the new coronavirus infection became a category 5 infectious disease and sales information provision activities became active.
+However, there was no significant increase in the number of cases.
 On the other hand, the number of general reports has increased for three consecutive years, partly due to increased awareness.
 We will continue to monitor the changes that will occur as a result of the new style of sales information provision that combines face-to-face and online activities," he said.

-He then explained the main points of the cases of questionable reporting, which were "explanations without evidence," "emphasis on efficacy only," and "slandering or defaming other companies' products.
+Explanation of the main points of the cases of questionable reporting was then given, as "explanations without evidence," "emphasis on efficacy only," and "slandering or defaming other companies' products" were confirmed as the main ones.

 The Company has already provided administrative guidance to the subject company regarding the case reported in this report, and the company has been asked to confirm the facts internally, consider what actions to take in the future, and submit a report on improvement.
 The company is also considering how to improve the relationship within the company and submitting an improvement report.